-- Analysis of run-time behaviour of programs without executing them (sometimes called static testing). - ► Analysis is done for all possible runs of a program (i.e. considering all possible inputs). - ► Typical questions answered: - Does the variable x have a constant value ? - Is the value of the variable x always positive? - Are all pointer dereferences valid (or NULL)? - Are all arithmetic operations well-defined? - ► These tasks can be used for verification or for optimization when compiling.
+- Analysis of run-time behaviour of programs without executing them (sometimes called static testing). - ► Analysis is done for all possible runs of a program (i.e. considering all possible inputs). - Typical questions answered: - Does the variable x have a constant value ? - Is the value of the variable x always positive? - Are all pointer dereferences valid (or NULL)? - Are all arithmetic operations well-defined (no over-/underflow)? - Do any unhandled exceptions occur? - ► These tasks can be used for verification or for optimization when compiling.